nicodewet/asp-dotnet-zero-timing-gitpitch/PITCHME.md

 - Having the bravery to start from scratch was key
 - Architectural simplifaction was key
 - Role changes were key
-- Pragmatic (not obsessive) code quality was key
+- Starting from a quality codebase was key